-Forklift Weight: How much does your forklift weigh?
+Forklift Weight: How much does a forklift weigh?
 It’s important to know the weight of your forklift when transporting it, driving it on trailers, moving it in an elevator, or using it in multi-story buildings.
 You don’t want your forklift to drop through the floor, causing thousands of dollars of damage and injuring workers!

-Weight, Size, and Position: Forklift Weight
+Forklift weight capacity, Size, and Position: Forklift Weight

 The load weight, weight distribution, size, shape, and position are key factors affecting the stability of the forklift.

 Forklifts are designed to carry a capacity load at a standard load center, commonly 24 inches.

 This means that the forklift’s capacity was determined as if the load were a cube whose weight is evenly distributed (i.e., whose center of gravity is exactly in the center of the cube) and which is resting on a standard pallet having dimensions of 48 inches by 48 inches.

 With such a load, the horizontal distance from the center of the load to the vertical part of the forks would be 24 inches.

 Of course, most loads are not perfectly shaped cubes having their center of gravity exactly in the middle of the cube.
 To the extent that the load differs from this theoretical load — such as if it is irregularly shaped, has unbalanced weight distribution, or is not centered on the forks — the capacity may be reduced.

 The service weight of a forklift is different than its lift capacity.
 Service weight refers to the actual weight of the forklift, including its battery and any attachments it has.

 The best place to find the service weight of a forklift is on the forklift’s data tag.
 Alternatively, you can search forklift manufacturer websites for product specification pages, but the truck’s data tag is typically preferred over this option.